Save on Mother's Day plants and flowers

 "You might find something really beautiful that maybe just needs an extra ribbon or needs to be repackaged a little bit," she said.

-One last tip: Both Bodge and Frafsing suggest buying mom live flowers instead of an expensive bouquet, such as a tulips (which can rebloom year after year), or even perennial daisies.
+One last tip: Both Bodge and Frafsing suggest buying mom live flowers instead of an expensive bouquet, such as tulips (which can rebloom year after year) or even perennial daisies.

 They are often cheaper and will last a lot longer.